View Phyllis Nees's Obituary on CantonRep.com and share memories

 Phyllis J. Nees

-Of Louisville, Ohio passed away July 25, 2019 at Aultman Compassionate Care Center at the age of 91.
+Age 91, of Louisville, Ohio passed away peacefully on July 25, 2019 in the Compassionate Care Center at Aultman Woodlawn in Canton, Ohio.
+Phyllis was born August 25, 1927 in Louisville, Ohio to the late Ralph E. and Dorothy L. (Harsh) Cassler.
+She was a graduate of Louisville High School class of 1945 and class Valedictorian.
+She was a member of St. Louis Catholic Church.
+In addition to her parents, Phyllis was preceded in death by her husband, John A. Nees, owner of Nees Pharmacy, whom she married September 11,1948; her daughters, Catherine A. (Currie) Wartman, and Sarah A. (Joseph) Antochow.
+Phyllis lived a full life devoted to family and was respected and admired by her children and grandchildren.
+She was the heart of our family.
+Phyllis was passionate about The Ohio State Buckeyes and the Cleveland Indians.

+Survivors include her daughters, Diane M. (Robert) Stitt and Susanne M. (David) Stubbs, both of Sarasota, Fla.; sons, Thomas R. Nees of E. Lansing, Mich., John F. (Louise) Nees , David C. (Brenda) Nees both of Louisville, Ohio and Michael W. (Ann Marie) Nees of Stow, Ohio; eighteen grandchildren and sixteen great-grandchildren.

-Mass of Christian Burial will be held Monday, July 29, 2019 at 11:00 a.m. at St. Louis Catholic Church.
-Phyllis's family will receive friends Sunday, July 28, 2019 from 2-4 p.m. at the Paquelet-Falk Funeral Home.
-Interment will be at Ohio Western Reserve National Cemetery, in Seville, Ohio on Tuesday, July 30, 2019.
-The complete obituary will be available for viewing in Saturday's paper.
-Condolences can be shared with the family online at
+The family will greet friends Sunday, July 28th from 2-4 p.m. at the Paquelet-Falk Funeral Home in Louisville, Ohio.
+Mass of Christian Burial will be Celebrated Monday, July 29th at 11:00 a.m. at St. Louis Catholic Church with Fr.
+Robert Miller officiating.
+Phyllis will be laid to rest beside her husband at the Ohio Western Reserve National Cemetery in Seville, Ohio on Tuesday, July 30, 2019 at 12:45 p.m.
+The family wishes to thank the Hospice Care team members at Aultman Woodlawn Compassionate Care Center for the loving care they gave to our mother and to us.
+So very much appreciated.
+Condolences can be shared with the family online at www.paqueletfalk.com.

 Paquelet-Falk Funeral Home & Crematory